Memory loss that isn't dementia — other causes worth knowing about

 When your parent is agitated and you're worried they might become aggressive, the goal is de-escalation.
 That means making the situation calmer and less threatening.

-The first thing is your own demeanor.
-If you approach your parent anxiously or with tension in your body, they feel that.
+Your own demeanor comes first.
+If you approach with tension in your body, they feel that.
 Your agitation adds to theirs.
-If you can slow down, speak in a calm voice, keep your own body language open and non-threatening, that helps.
+If you can slow down, speak in a calm voice, keep your body language open and non-threatening, that helps.
 You're trying to telegraph safety and calm.

 Lower the stimulation in the environment.
 Turn off the television.
 Reduce noise.
 Lower lighting if possible.
 Create a sense of calm around your parent.

 Don't argue about reality.
-If your parent thinks it's nineteen eighty and they need to get to work, arguing about what year it is will not help.
+If your parent thinks it's 1980 and they need to get to work, arguing about what year it is will not help.
 You're not going to win the argument.
 You're going to make them more agitated.
-Instead, redirect.
-"Let's have some lunch first" or "Let me help you get ready" or "Let's sit down for a minute."
-You're acknowledging their urgency without validating the specific content.
+Instead, redirect: "Let's have some lunch first" or "Let me help you get ready" or "Let's sit down for a minute."

 Validate their emotion rather than their facts.
 If your parent is frightened, you don't need to convince them there's nothing to be frightened of.
 You need to acknowledge that they're frightened.
 "I see you're scared.
 I'm here to help you."
-That can be more calming than any amount of reassurance about why they don't need to be scared.
+That can be more calming than any amount of reassurance about why they shouldn't be scared.

-If your parent is physically aggressive and you can't de-escalate them, the goal is to keep both of you safe.
-Back away from them.
+If your parent is physically aggressive and you can't de-escalate, the goal is to keep both of you safe.
+Back away.
 Create distance.
 Leave the room if you can.
-Call for help if you're in a situation where you can.
+Call for help.
 You're not responsible for managing someone who is actively assaulting you.
 Your safety matters.

 Environmental Changes That Help